-There are at least two kinds of histamine receptors, hence antihistamines are classified as H1 and H2 blockers.
+There are at least two kinds of histamine receptors, hence antihistamines are classified as H1 and H2 antagonists.
 Antihistamines used in dermatology are mainly H1 antagonists.

 As well as tablets, antihistamines are available as injections, elixirs, and creams.

-As the older type of antihistamines result in relaxation and help sleeping, they may be prescribed in other itchy skin diseases such as eczema, particularly taken at night.
-They are not thought to be addictive, but cause sedation and respiratory depression.
+As the older type of antihistamines result in relaxation and help to induce sleep, they may be prescribed in other itchy skin diseases such as eczema.
+They are not thought to be addictive but cause sedation, respiratory depression and cognitive impairment.